 There are many types of toilet seals on the market.
 Some toilet seals are wax based and others are waxless.
 Which type of seal to use is really up to you.
 All of the wax style rings, waxless rings, or gaskets seals will work if installed properly.
 What you need to decide is which type of seal will work best for the situation you are working with.

 The idea of stacking wax rings has been around for a while but it is not recommended.
-Some of the new waxless style toilet seals have a longer... seal or can be stacked which can make it easy for anyone to set and toilet without leaks.
+Some of the new waxless style toilet seals have a longer seal or... can be stacked which can make it easy for anyone to set a toilet without leaks.